mathesar-foundation/mathesar/README.md

 First, [ensure that you have Docker installed](https://docs.docker.com/get-docker/).

-Clone the repository and then run the following command to perform the initial setup:
+Clone the repository and then run the following command for performing initial setup:
 ```
 make init
 ```